 (6) Even though the plan is registered, a court must not enforce the child welfare provisions if it considers that to do so would be contrary to the best interests of a child.

+[Section 80 amended by No. 35 of 2006 s.
+11.]

 81. Child maintenance provisions of registered parenting plans — FLA s.
 63G

-(1) This section applies if a parenting plan containing child maintenance provisions is registered in a court under section 79 (“the plan”).
+(1) This section applies if a registered parenting plan contains child maintenance provisions.

 (2) The child maintenance provisions have effect, subject to subsections (3), (4) and (5), as if they were a child maintenance order made by a court.